 The potential consequences of blocked drains include a corroded pipe and slow water drainage.
 It might lead to a sewage backup, broken pipes and costly repairs.
 Besides, blocked drains are also home to thousands of disease-carrying bacteria and nasty odours.

 Every homeowner must go through this nuisance at least once in their lifetime.
 And, if they don’t sort them out quickly enough, there’s a potential risk of bringing along some health issues.
-There are several reasons for a blocked drain, from foreign objects which have accidentally fallen into the drain to grease, hair or other gunk build-ups.
+There are several reasons for a blocked drain, from foreign objects that have accidentally fallen into the drain to grease, hair or other gunk build-ups.

 So, let’s take a plunge into this DIY clog removal!